hehinfosec/hehinfosec.github.io/_posts/2019-08-13-corelan-quickzip.md

 ![seh_corrupt]({{ "/img/seh_corrupt2.png" }})

 So we have to deal wit an SEH-based exploit.
-Now go to the stack view (the pane on the bottom-left), and select the address at *SE handler*, then scroll down to the bottom of the stack, where there are no more `A's`.
+Now go to the stack view (the pane on the bottom-right), and select the address at *SE handler*, then scroll down to the bottom of the stack, where there are no more `A's`.
 Right-click on the last one, then from the drop-down menu, go to **Adress->relative to selection**.
 This says, that we have a space of `0x3F8 = 1016` bytes to house our shellcode after the SEH record.

 Sweet!!!
 Couldn't get any easier than that.
-If SEH based exploits are new to you, read this [blogpost](https://www.corelan.be/index.php/2009/07/25/writing-buffer-overflow-exploits-a-quick-and-basic-tutorial-part-3-seh/) then come back :).
 Let's quickly craft a working exploit.

 First, the offset to the SEH record.
 In ImmDbg's Python shell at the bottom, type `!mona pattern_create 3000`, then open `C:\Program Files\Immunity Inc\Immunity Debugger\pattern.txt` to retrieve the generated Metasploit Cyclic Pattern (variable *msf* in script)